SvenTiigi/STLocationRequest/README.md

 }

 ```

+## Location Usage Description

-Also don't forget to add the following key to your `Info.plist`
+Also don't forget to add the `NSLocationWhenInUseUsageDescription` key to your `Info.plist`

 ```swift
 <key>NSLocationWhenInUseUsageDescription</key>